cbedu/CppND-Capstone-Snake-Game/README.md

   * Loads and Saves leaderboard
 * The project accepts user input and processes the input.
 The project accepts input from a user as part of the necessary operation of the program.
   * User numbers and names

+## Target Rubric

+* The project follows the Rule of 5.
+For all classes, if any one of the copy constructor, copy assignment operator, move constructor, move assignment operator, and destructor are defined, then all of these functions are defined.
+  *
+* Overloaded functions allow the same function to operate on different parameters.
+One function is overloaded with different signatures for the same function name.
+  * levelLoad will either take a map in ascii format (as per https://stackoverflow.com/questions/31755354/c-ascii-game-map#31755576)
+  * or have no map and need to generate one at random
+  * level load will allow different size panel
+* The project uses multithreading.
+The project uses multiple threads in the execution.
+  * async threads
+* A promise and future is used in the project.
+A promise and future is used to pass data from a worker thread to a parent thread in the project code.
+  * async thread using a ftr prm for blocking
+* A mutex or lock is used in the project.
+A mutex or lock (e.g. std::lock_guard or `std::unique_lock) is used to protect data that is shared across multiple threads in the project code.
+  * thread locks access to level data while loading / saving
+* Class constructors utilize member initialization lists.
+All class members that are set to argument values are initialized through member initialization lists.
+  *
+* The project uses Object Oriented Programming techniques.
+The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.
+  *

 ## Dependencies for Running Locally